 Five stations in Amsterdam are particularly useful for visitors:

 1. Amsterdam Central Station: Perfect if you go to the city for a day.
-Or if your accommodation is around Central station, Amsterdam North or NDSM.
+Or if your accommodation is around Central station, Amsterdam North or the NDSM wharf.
 (Amsterdam North and NDSM are a just a short free ferry ride away from Central station).
 Travel time is 13-18 minutes, 8x an hour.

 2. Amsterdam Sloterdijk: Around Sloterdijk station, there are multiple hotels.
 Amsterdam Sloterdijk station has excellent connections to the Airport (10 minutes), 6x times an hour.
-To Amsterdam Central station (5-6 minutes), trains depart every few minutes.
+And to Amsterdam Central station (5-6 minutes), these trains depart every few minutes.

 Make sure if you travel to Amsterdam Sloterdijk that you travel on a train that stops there!
 Some trains go non-stop to Central Station (Intercity trains), skip these, travel on a “Sprinter” train to “Amsterdam Centraal” or “Hoorn Kersenboogerd” from the airport, and it'll stop at Sloterdijk.
 Always doublecheck the departure screens.